1994–95 Washington Bullets season

 The 1994–95 Washington Bullets season was the 34th season for the Washington Bullets in the National Basketball Association, and their 22nd season in Washington, D.C.

+Season summary

+Off-season

 The Bullets received the fifth overall pick in the 1994 NBA draft, and selected power forward Juwan Howard from the University of Michigan.
-During the off-season, the team acquired Scott Skiles from the Orlando Magic, and hired Jim Lynam as head coach.
+During the off-season, the team acquired Scott Skiles from the Orlando Magic, and hired Jim Lynam as their new head coach.
 During the first month of the regular season, the Bullets traded Tom Gugliotta to the Golden State Warriors in exchange for Howard's former "Fab Five" teammate at Michigan, second-year star Chris Webber.